Azpect3120/AuthenticationServer/README.md

 All users are stored within an `application`, which means for new users you must first create an application.
 To do this you can send a post request to the `/applications/create` endpoint.

-The data property can be used to store raw JSON data.
-It should be stringified before being sent to the server otherwise the server will not know how to handle the request.
-If you do not wish to hold any data along with the users you can send an empty string;

 ```json
 {